Newfoundland dog

 The Newfoundland is a large breed of working dog.
 They can be black, grey, brown, or black and white.
-However, in the Dominion of Newfoundland, before it became part of the confederation of Canada, only black and Landseer (white-and-black) coloured dogs were considered to be proper members of the breed.
+However, in the Dominion of Newfoundland, before it became part of Canada, only black and Landseer (white-and-black) coloured dogs were considered to be proper members of the breed.
 They were originally bred and used as working dogs for fishermen in Newfoundland.
-Newfoundlands are known for their giant size, intelligence, tremendous strength, calm disposition, love of children and loyalty.

 They excel at water rescue/lifesaving because of their muscular build, thick double coat, webbed paws, and swimming abilities.